Aiko Uemura and Yoshiharu Hoshino talk about skiing at Hoshino Resorts Nekoma Mountain, one of the biggest ski slopes in Japan

 The biggest topic of the 2024 season.
 The connection between Alts Bandai and Nekoma

 Hoshino Resorts Alts Bandai and Hoshino Resorts Nekoma.
-These two major ski resorts representing Fukushima Prefecture are now connected by a connecting lift, and this winter they have been reborn under the new name "Hoshino Resorts Nekoma Mountain."
+These two major ski resorts, representative of Fukushima Prefecture, have been connected by a connecting lift and have been reborn this winter under the new name "Hoshino Resorts Nekoma Mountain."

-The total skiable area of the slopes stretching from north to south on Mount Nekoma, which extends from Mount Aizu Bandai, is 189 hectares.
-With 33 courses and 13 lifts, this is the birth of a major slope boasting some of the best specifications in Japan.
+The total skiable area of the slopes, which span north and south on Mount Nekoma, which is part of the Aizu Bandai mountain range, is 189 hectares.
+With 33 courses and 13 lifts, it is the birth of a big ski resort boasting some of the best specifications in Japan.

 Nekoma Mountain, Mount Bandai, and Lake Inawashiro seen from above Mount Nekoma.
 The northern area (Urabandai Nekoma) is on the left, and the southern area (ALTS Bandai) is on the right

-As you may know, Alts Bandai and Nekoma are both popular ski resorts with loyal fans.
+As you know, Alts Bandai and Nekoma are both popular ski resorts with a strong following.

-Alts Bandai is attractive for its wide variety of courses spread across a deep area, its beautiful views of Mount Aizu Bandai and Lake Inawashiro, and its comprehensive food and beverage services.
+Alts Bandai is attractive for its diverse course variations spread across a deep area, its beautiful scenery overlooking Mount Bandai and Lake Inawashiro, and its excellent food and beverage services.
+On the

-Meanwhile, Nekoma, located in the Urabandai district on the northern side of the Bandai mountain range, is said to have been developed after more than 10 years of weather and topography research.
-The entire area is on the north side at an altitude of over 1,000 meters, ensuring excellent snow conditions, and the course layout, which may appear compact at first glance but is actually deep, with each course offering a challenging experience, all of which are popular reasons for its popularity.
+other hand, Nekoma, located in the Ura-Bandai area on the north side of the Bandai mountain range, is a ski resort whose development site was decided after more than 10 years of surveying the weather and terrain.
+The entire area is on a north face at an altitude of over 1000m, guaranteeing excellent snow conditions, and its course layout, which looks compact at first glance but is actually deep, and the challenging individual courses are some of the reasons for its popularity.

-These two ski resorts were actually developed on the south face (Alts Bandai) and north face (Nekoma) of the same mountain, and are adjacent to each other, separated by the summit.
+These two ski resorts are actually located on the south (Alts Bandai) and north (Nekoma) sides of the same mountain, back to back, separated by the summit.

-Until now, it was difficult to imagine the difference because the access routes are very different, but if you open a map, it becomes clear at a glance.
-The tops of the two ski resorts are only about 700m apart in a straight line at their closest points.
+Until now, it was difficult to imagine because the access routes were so different, but it's immediately clear when you spread out a map.
+The tops of the two ski resorts are only about 700 meters apart in a straight line at their closest point.

 The pointing point is the boarding point for the South Area Connecting Lift